Grave orb

 A grave orb is a petrosphere that was put on a person's tomb.
 Grave orbs were made throughout Scandinavia from the Pre-Roman Iron Age until the Vendel era.

 The grave orb could have been selected for its round shape or shaped by hand.
 They were then put in the centre of a burial site.
-Tumuli, stone circles and stone ships often have a reclined or raised central stone, and grave orbs derive from this practice.
+Tumuli, stone circles and stone ships often have a reclining or raised central stone, and grave orbs derive from this practice.
 They were of ritual or symbolic significance.